IOSG | 70% of Top Profitable Wallets Are Bots, but AI Hasn’t Taken Over Prediction Markets Yet

 The bot debate is ultimately about one question: Within Bernstein’s $240B 2026 prediction market forecast, which layer captures value?
 Across four layers, value density varies sharply.

-Emerging areas worth tracking:
+Emerging edges worth tracking:

 - PM-DeFi composability (e.g., Morpho collateralizing PM positions—currently 2x leverage, roadmap targets 4–5x, impacting capital efficiency)